jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {{% note %}}
-Vim, and Emacs, and my personal favorite, `nano`.
+Then we had Vim, and Emacs, and my personal favorite, `nano`.
 {{% /note %}}

 ---